 Adi-Kent Thomas Jeffrey was a Bucks County native.
 She graduated from the prestigious Barnard College for women (from which other successful ladies such as Martha Stewart also matriculated.)
 She wrote for several newspapers, including a stint writing a column in the 1960s called "It Happened in Bucks" for the Bucks County Courier.
 Most of her columns were historical in nature, including such topics as the story of the Liberty Bell, histories of southeastern Pennsylvania city halls, and a piece about how the New Year's Eve tradition of ringing bells began.

-In 1973 Ms. Jeffrey released More Ghosts in the Valley.
-In 1975 her book The Bermuda Triangle hit the New York Times best seller list.
+In 1973, Jeffrey released More Ghosts in the Valley.
+Two years later her book The Bermuda Triangle hit the New York Times best seller list.
 Published by Warner its cover price was $1.75.
-Reviews and mentions of the book appeared in newspapers across the country with one Arkansas writer remarking that Ms. Jeffrey - even though discussing one of the most mysterious places on earth - was careful to mention that the number of disappearances in the Bermuda Triangle were minuscule compared to the total number of ships sailing through it.
-It was this candid and intelligent approach to her topics that made Ms. Jeffrey a popular speaker.
+Reviews and mentions of the book appeared in newspapers across the country with one Arkansas writer remarking that Jeffrey - even though discussing one of the most mysterious places on earth - was careful to mention that the number of disappearances in the Bermuda Triangle were minuscule compared to the total number of ships sailing through it.
+It was this candid and intelligent approach to her topics that made Jeffrey a popular speaker.

 Newspapers of the day announced her public appearances by telling readers that the "Mistress of the Macabre" was scheduled to speak at one locale or another.
 Three-hundred people turned up for an appearance at a Ridley Township library where she demonstrated divining rods and discussed her view that many people have gifts such as ESP but keep quiet out of fear of ridicule.
 She also told the group this: "I don't believe any spirits ever come back.
 Spirits are projected thoughts that come from the mind."